 Unity in the diversity is neither only in our India nor in our class room.
 There are various types of students from various Back ground various culture various economic status and various educational level also.
 The teacher has the responsibility to manage the diverse learners in their class room.

-A publication of Muslim College of Education, No. 1New Street, Thiruvithancode, Kanyakumari District, Tamil Nadu, INDIA.
 The teacher use the homogeneous strategies to meet out the diverse needs of the learners.
 Teaching should fulfill the requirement of inclusiveness.

-Individual Differences
+Individual Differences: